Excerpts from Jim Conrad's

 During my recent camping trip in the highlands east of Saltillo, Coahuila, on April 5th I started out hiking on a valley floor, and climbed a small mountain that was grassy and scrubby at its base, but forested on top.
 Toward the top, at ±7000 feet in elevation (2100m), in openings on thin soil atop limestone rock and amid sparse forest of widely spaced pine and junipers, I found the little cactus shown below:

-On this mountaintop, Horse-Cripplers were fairly common.
-However, the species I remembered from Texas, Homalocephala texensis, had vertically ribbed bodies and bore red flowers, while the bodies of these in Coahuila looked like they consisted of many closely packed little green-chili-peppers, and produced yellow flowers.
+On this mountaintop the species was fairly common, with the body looking as if it consisted of many closely packed little green-chili-peppers, and it produced yellow flowers.
 Below, you can see its flowers closer up:

 Spine disposition is an important feature in cactus identification, so a typical cluster of four, purple-tipped, whitish spines is shown below:

-With such big differences in body structure, these horse-cripplers in Coahuila were obviously a very different species from the one I'd known in Texas.
-Having two such unrelated species behaving so similarly suggests that presenting oneself as a low-lying, spiny, ±ground-level head can be a good adaptation, one worthy of unrelated species independently evolving the habit -- of undergoing "convergent evolution."
+Such low-lying, spiny, ±ground-level heads can be a good adaptation, one worthy of unrelated species independently evolving the habit -- of undergoing "convergent evolution."
 In fact, just in Coahuila state five species in four different genera display such a habit, and are known by the Spanish name of Manca Caballo, meaning "horse crippler."